 Years ago, I used to visit Watkins Books, whenever I came to London.
-I liked this bookshop, and still like it, for the great collection of books on many of my favorite topics.
+I liked this bookshop, and still do, for the great collection of books on many of my favorite topics.

 I always enjoyed visiting Watkins Books, and used to spend time browsing the books, reading, and of course, buying more than a few books.